Singapore PR Requirements (2026): Who Qualifies and What ICA Looks For

 Pro Tip: Include only documents that add context or credibility.
 Submitting too many unrelated items can make your application appear unfocused.

-Translation and Presentation Requirements
+Translation and Document Submission Requirements

 If any of your documents are not in English, you must provide both the original and an official translation.